navuyi/Cards-Unchained/README.md

 1. In first round every player has to describe the word/sentence on revealed card to his team.
 Player can use any words desired except for the ones on the revealed card.
 2. In second round there is no communication with ones team.
 Object on revealed card has to be described using only drawing.
-3. In third round which is the last one player has to descrive revealed card using ONLY ONE WORD.
+3. In third round which is the last one player has to describe revealed card using ONLY ONE WORD.